deutschluz/HashCodeChallenge/README.md

 - - Rod Cutting
 - - Matrix Chain Multiplication
 - - A combination of matrix chain multiplication and rod cutting might also be used to formulate a solution.
+- - The Longest Common Subsequence Problem also comes to mind.

 # Final Solution will be in Java